 The IBM Support Portal is a unified, centralized view of all technical support tools and information for all IBM systems, software, and services.
-The IBM the_ibm_support_portal_videos?lang=en_us about this tool.
-These videos introduce you to the IBM Support Portal, explore troubleshooting and other resources, and demonstrate how you can tailor the page by moving, adding, and deleting portlets.

-Support Portal lets you access the IBM electronic support portfolio from one place.
+The IBM Support Portal lets you access the IBM electronic support portfolio from one place.
 You can tailor the pages to focus on the information and resources that you need for problem prevention and faster problem resolution.